peteroupc/MailLib/docs/PeterO.Text.NormalizingCharacterInput.md

     public static bool IsNormalized(
         int[] charArray,
         PeterO.Text.Normalization form);

+<b>Deprecated.</b> Either convert the array to a string or wrap it in an ICharacterInput and call the corresponding overload instead.

 Determines whether the given array of characters is in the given Unicode normalization form.